-As a non-departmental public body, we also have a duty to be politically impartial – it is important that our conduct during the pre-election period, and at all times, does not call this into question.
+As an arm’s length body we also have a duty to be politically impartial – it is important that our conduct during the pre-election period, and at all times, does not call this into question.

-The pre-election period began on Thursday 13 April for the local and mayoral elections happening in parts of the country, and Friday 21 April for the General Election.
+The pre-election period is due to begin on Thursday 11 April for the local elections happening in different parts of the country on 2 May.

 We will continue to publish our findings and judgements of services in our inspections reports, including our ratings of Outstanding, Good, Requires Improvement and Inadequate so that providers and the public have clear information about the performance of their local services and providers can make the necessary improvements.

-For example, while we can’t confirm the exact dates just yet, we expect to publish judgements and reports on the following NHS trusts, and other organisations which we would usually produce a press release, during or around the pre-election period having already carried out our inspections:
+For example, while we can’t confirm the exact dates, we expect to publish reports on the following NHS trusts, and other organisations during or around the pre-election period:

 - Imperial College Healthcare NHS Trust

 - Liverpool Heart and Chest Hospital NHS Foundation Trust

 - Oxford University Hospitals NHS Foundation Trust

 - Royal Cornwall Hospitals NHS Trust